CARA MEMBUAT RUMUS AND DI EXCEL

 Cell references are critical when creating formulas as they allow you to use the values in other cells to perform calculations.
 When you use cell references in a formula, Excel will automatically update the formula if the value in the referenced cell changes.

-Baca Juga : CARA MENGEKSPOR NAMA FILE KE EXCEL
+Baca Juga : CARA MEMBUAT TULISAN DI EXCEL TURUN KE BAWAH

 Creating Simple Formulas in Excel